 That’s where the concept of “ESG integration” comes into play.
 The idea here— and we at Riverwater are strong believers in it—is that ESG factors are most productively applied in combination with time-tested investment approaches, such as value investing.

 At Riverwater, we apply a fairly limited number of exclusionary screens, which may include client-directed exclusions.
 Therefore, our starting universe is considerably larger than that of the MSCI KLD Social 400 Index discussed above, given the Index’s far greater exclusionary focus.

 But then, after applying our limited screens, we are far more selective than the index.
 In our investment process, we consider ESG factors and conduct intensive investment analysis to ultimately select those companies with the greatest opportunity for long-term financial and societal impact.

 We believe this highly integrative process can enable our clients to invest according to their values while also opening up the possibility of not only no performance disadvantage but, as is our goal over the long term, a performance advantage.

 Average ESG Score Ahead of Price Declines**

 Bar height indicates average overall ESG score ahead of price declines, grouped by maximum peak to trough price decline over a 5-year period (2005-2010).

-At Riverwater, we view ESG data as essential for wise investment decision-making at a very basic level, in the sense that it’s useful not only for making good investment decisions that are consistent with investors’ values but also for making good investment decisions, period.
+At Riverwater, we view ESG investment analysis as essential for wise decision-making at a very basic level, in the sense that it’s useful not only for making good investment decisions that are consistent with investors’ values but also for making good investment decisions, period.